 - Make sure your dog's needs for exercise and mental stimulation are met before training recall.

-- If you must call your dog for something unpleasant, call him to you, do something pleasant and then do whatever you need to do (your ultimate goal though should be to work on making whatever your dog perceives unpleasant pleasant, ie your dog hates baths, work on making them fun) or don't call your dog and rather go get him.
+- If you must call your dog for something unpleasant like say a bath, call him to you, do something pleasant and then once some time has elapsed do whatever you need to do (your ultimate goal though should be to work on making whatever your dog perceives unpleasant pleasant, ie your dog hates baths, work on making them fun).

-- In order to learn a good recall, your dog must have the opportunity to be off leash and/or on a long line.
+- In order to train a good recall, your dog must have the opportunity to be off leash in a fenced yard and/or on a long line.
 A dog on the leash all the time, will not learn a good recall, because it is always stuck to you.
 To train recall, try a fenced area or a long line; your dog needs to feel free to practice a reliable recall, and he must come to you willingly on free choice.
 If you reel your dog in towards you to make him come to you, he has learned nothing.

 - According to Leslie Nelson, author of the RRR (Really Reliable Recall) training method, once you establish management -ensuring you set your dog up for success-, and a good relationship built on trust and cooperation, your training should be the easy part!